godotengine/godot-docs/classes/class_os.rst

 - :ref:`Vector2<class_Vector2>` **get_ime_selection** **(** **)** const

-Returns IME cursor position (currently edited portion of the string) relative to the characters in the composition string.
+Returns the IME cursor position (the currently-edited portion of the string) relative to the characters in the composition string.

-``NOTIFICATION_OS_IME_UPDATE`` is sent to the application to notify it of changes to the IME cursor position.
+:ref:`MainLoop.NOTIFICATION_OS_IME_UPDATE<class_MainLoop_constant_NOTIFICATION_OS_IME_UPDATE>` is sent to the application to notify it of changes to the IME cursor position.

 .. _class_OS_method_get_ime_text:

 - :ref:`String<class_String>` **get_ime_text** **(** **)** const

-Returns IME intermediate composition string.
+Returns the IME intermediate composition string.

-``NOTIFICATION_OS_IME_UPDATE`` is sent to the application to notify it of changes to the IME composition string.
+:ref:`MainLoop.NOTIFICATION_OS_IME_UPDATE<class_MainLoop_constant_NOTIFICATION_OS_IME_UPDATE>` is sent to the application to notify it of changes to the IME composition string.

 .. _class_OS_method_get_latin_keyboard_variant: